nodejs/node/doc/api/assert.md

 assert.strictEqual(1, '1');
 ```

-If the values are not strictly equal, an `AssertionError` is thrown with a
-`message` property set equal to the value of the `message` parameter.
-If the
-`message` parameter is undefined, a default error message is assigned.

 ## assert.throws(block[, error][, message])
 <!-- YAML
 added: v0.1.21
 -->

-Expects the function `block` to throw an error.
+* `block` {Function} A function that is expected to throw an exception

-If specified, `error` can be a constructor, [`RegExp`][], or validation
+* `error` {Function | RegExp} A constructor, regular expression, or validation
-function.

-If specified, `message` will be the message provided by the `AssertionError` if
-the block fails to throw.
+  function to be used when matching an exception thrown by `block`
+* `message` {String} The exception message to use when `block` fails to throw an
+  exception.
+If not supplied, then a generic, generated message is used.
+* Return: `undefined`

+Calls the function `block`, expecting an exception to be thrown.
+If `block`
+does not throw an exception, an `AssertionError` exception is thrown.

 Example: Match a thrown exception by constructor

 ```js